msamersawas/X-ADCommander/README.md

 - PowerShell 5.1 or PowerShell 7+ (PowerShell Core)
 - The ActiveDirectory module (part of RSAT) must be available on the system.
 - Active Directory Web Services (ADWS) must be running on domain controller(s) configured in the module (see step 4 below), ADWS port (TCP 9389 by default) must be reachable from the system running the module.
-- Appropriate credentials for the target forests/domains.
+- Credentials of an account with administrative privileges or appropriate delegated permissions in the target forests/domains.

 ## Installation